you915/7-SQL_assignment/README.md

 * [Removing Outliers Using Standard Deviation in Python](https://www.kdnuggets.com/2017/02/removing-outliers-standard-deviation-python.html)

 * [How to Use Statistics to Identify Outliers in Data](https://machinelearningmastery.com/how-to-use-statistics-to-identify-outliers-in-data/)

-### Submission

-* Create an image file of your ERD.

-* Create a `.sql` file of your table schemata.

-* Create a `.sql` file of your queries.

-* Create a Jupyter Notebook for the visual data analysis and the challenge.

-* Create and upload a repository with the above files to GitHub and post a link in BootCamp Spot.

-## Hint

-For comparing time and dates, take a look at the [date/time functions and operators](https://www.postgresql.org/docs/8.0/functions-datetime.html) in the PostgreSQL documentation.

----

 © 2019 Trilogy Education Services